ultraleettech/currency-rates/README.md

 ## Usage

-The CurrencyRates API exposes two methods for each service driver.
-One is used for querying the latest exchange rates, and the other is for retrieving historical data.
+In the initial version, the CurrencyRates API exposed two methods for each service driver.
+One was used for querying the latest exchange rates, and the other for retrieving historical data.
+Those methods still work, and examples can be found below.
+However, in version 1.1 we provided a fluent interface for interacting with the API, which the documentation now emphasizes.

 Note, that the following code snippets assume that you have your service object instantiated somehow (*e.g.* via dependency injection or by fetching from a service container) and stored in a variable called `$currencyRates`.
 If you are using Laravel, you can skip all that, and simply replace `$currencyRates->...` with `CurrencyRates::...` to use the facade instead.